This is an archived page. The information on this archived page is no longer current.

 - Paste the URL fragment into the Domain Name field (it's circled in green in the image above).

-Once you have the right domain name entered, press the Generate button.
-You will find your sparkly new key under the column called Website Key (for website use), and it could be something like
+sparkly new key under the column called Embedded Key (for website use), and it could be

 86753094815162342.
 It won't have letters in it.